About the assessment

 Each assessment is designed to be quick and easy to administer, consisting of between 40 to 50 multiple choice questions.

-Feedback from the check-in assessments, including links to teaching strategies are available in Scout.
-Student assessment information is also mapped against the learning progressions and can be accessed in PLAN2.
+Schools can access feedback soon after the completion of the assessment.
+Student assessment feedback from the Check-in assessments, including links to teaching strategies will be available in Scout.
+Student assessment information is also mapped against the National Literacy and Numeracy Learning Progressions and can be accessed in PLAN2.

 - strategies to identify areas to focus attention

-- teaching strategies to address these areas
+- teaching strategies to address these areas.

-The Check-in assessment can be administered on the following devices; laptop, desktop PC, Chromebook, Android tablet and iPad (not iPad mini).
+The Check-in assessment can be administered on the following devices: laptop, desktop PC, Chromebook, Android tablet and iPad (not iPad mini).

 Headphones or earphones are required as audio files are available for various aspects of the assessments.

 No locked down browser is required to administer the Check-in assessment.

 Watch our short Check-in assessment video (staff only)